kharryhsu/TCP-Clients-Server/README.md

 ## Features

 ### Server
-- Listens for incoming TCP connections from clients.
+- Listens for incoming TCP connections.
 - Uses multithreading to handle multiple clients concurrently.
 - Allows message exchange with clients.
-- Supports command-line argument configuration or interactive input for the address and port.
+- Supports address and port configuration via command-line arguments or interactive input.
-- Graceful shutdown with error handling.
+- Provides error handling and graceful shutdown.
-- Tracks the number of connected clients.
+- Tracks and logs connected clients.

 ### Client
 - Connects to the server using a specified address and port.
-- Allows bidirectional communication with the server.
+- Supports bidirectional communication with the server.
-- Supports command-line argument configuration or interactive input for the address and port.
+- Configurable via command-line arguments or interactive input.
 - Handles errors and unexpected disconnections.

 ---